taiyuuki/nes-vue/docs/guide/methods.md

 # Methods

-All methods are mounted on component instances.
-If you use TypeScript, you can obtain the `NesVueInstance` from `nes-vue`.
+All methods are attached to the component instance.
+If you are using TypeScript, you can import the  `NesVueInstance`  type supplied by  `nes-vue`  to get the instance’s type.

 ```vue
 <script setup lang="ts">